sangmdas/CVID-Spam-Control-Model-for-Future-Telecommunications-Online-Business-Infrastructure/README.md

-# CVID Authorization-to-Reach and Communication-Finality Reference Implementation
+# CVID Authorization-to-Reach and Communication-Finality Reference Implementation for 6G Communications

 > **Research and interoperability prototype — not a telephone-network standard, production SBC, or emergency-services implementation.**